PartMan7/PS-Client/README.md

+## Tools
+For common purposes and frequently useful methods, a variety of tools have been made available.
+Tools can be accessed from `require('ps-client').Tools`.
+It has the following functions:
+* `HSL (name: string, original: boolean): {source: string, hsl: number[], original?: {source: string, hsl: number[]}}`: This function calculates the HSL values of the namecolours of the given username as calculated by PS!
+(S and L are in percentages).
+If the provided username has an associated custom colour, and `original` is not set to `true`, the function also generates an identical object keyed as original with the original colours, while hashing the custom one.
+* `toID (name: string): string`: Converts a username into their userid.
+* `update (data?: string[]): string[]`: Updates the corresponding datacenters in the module.
+If no parameters are passed, updates all datacenters.
+Valid inputs are: abilities, aliases, config, formatsdata, formats, items, learnsets, moves, pokedex, and typechart.
+Resolves with an array containing the names of all the updaed centers, or rejects with any errors.
+* `uploadToPastie (text: string, callback?: (url: string)): Promise<string>`: Uploads the given text to Pastie.io.
+Resolves with the raw link to the uploaded text.
+A callback may also be used.
+* `uploadToPokepaste (sets: string, output?: (url: string) => {} | 'raw' | 'html'): Promise<string>`: Uploads a string containing sets to pokepast.es.
+Resolves with the URL to the uploaded paste.
+If `output` is a callback, the callback is instead run. `output` may also be set to `'html'` to resolve with the received HTML, or `'raw'` to resolve with the link to the raw paste.

+Note: This module uses [axios](https://github.com/axios/axios) for POST requests.

+## Datacenters
+Since this module is for Pokemon Showdown, it also contains references to data from Pokemon Showdown.
+All of the data in this module is sourced from play.pokemonshowdown.com, and can be updated via Tools#update.
+This data is exported under `require('ps-client').Data`.

+Data has the following entries:
+* `abilities`: Contains the data for abilities.
+* `aliases`: Contains the list of aliases.
+* `config`: Contains the configuration for PS; primarily used for custom colours.
+* `formats-data`: Contains tiers and Randoms moves.
+* `formats`: Contains the clauses for various tiers.
+* `items`: Contains the data for items.
+* `learnsets`: Contains the data for Pokemon learnsets.
+* `moves`: Contains the data for moves.
+* `pokedex`: Contains the basic Pokedex info.
+* `typechart`: Contains type matchup data.
+More information on how to use these can be found [here](https://github.com/smogon/pokemon-showdown/tree/master/data).

 ## Credits
 Written by PartMan7.
 Many thanks to Ecuacion for the base connection logic, and many others (Morfent, NotBlizzard, and LegoFigure11, to name a few) for earlier assistance.

+### To-Do

+* Resolve PMs correctly when redirected to another user due to a rename.
+* Verify that all memory leaks have been closed.
+(In progress)
+* Create an example repository.